greenonline/Making-music-on-the-BBC-computer/listings/chapters/chapter09.md

 BUG???: Line 1300 gives error (Pitch B0)  (check calculation in line 840)

+No, line 210 must have two spaces between note letters, or one space if there is a sharp, like so

+210 Scale$="  C  C# D  D# E  F  F# G  G# A  A# B"

 ```
 10 REM PROGRAM 9.6
 20 REM John Philip Sousa's